jototland/stackedit_workspace/statistikknotater/estimation.md

 * The sample size is large (> 30)
 * The population is not strongly skewed

-### Small samples and the t-distribution

-For small samples where where the distribution is approximately normal, use the t-distribution instead of the normal distribution when calculating critical values and p-values.
-The degrees of freedom is the sample size minus one.

 ### Critical value

-The critical value depends on the shape of sampling distribution.
-If the sampling distribution is symmetric, typically that will be either be a normal distribution or a t-distribution.
+The critical value depends on the shape of distribution.
+It is outermost value If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.

 ### Critical value from theoretical distributions in R
 Use the `q`-functions.